 Explanation of Significant Variances - 2016 Budget versus 2015 Budget

-Miscellaneous Income includes office relocation grant money that will be received from the City of Independence.
+Miscellaneous Income for 2015 includes office relocation grant money that is being received from the City of Independence.
+This grant money was a one-time payment and will not be received in 2016.

 Table B-4: Personnel Expenses